Maloric/CodeMirror-RevisedSearch/README.md

     npm install --save codemirror-revisedsearch

 If you want to install manually, however, you will need to include `revised-search.js` as well as both `advanced-dialog.js` and `dialog.css` from the [codemirror-advanceddialog](http://www.github.com/maloric/codemirror-advanceddialog) package.

+## Notable Changes

+### v1.0.8 - 2017-04-12

+The find is now triggered on each key press and will display the number of matches next to the input box.
+This has been tested documents up to 30,000 lines without any percievable difference in speed.